n3s7or/symfonycasts-scraper/ReadMe.md

 A: No, you don't, but remember to add the free argument

-Q: Did you just invented these FAQ?
+Q: Did you just invented those FAQs?

 A: Yes....